Yonle/nwjs-hooks/README.md

 new DataView(...)
 ```

-This behavior is intended for compatibility with applications written for older Node.js environments.
+This behavior is intended for applications that were written against older Node.js behavior.

 ## `LOCALAPPDATA` fallback